-10 key Toronto intersections as they were 100 years ago
+10 major Toronto intersections as they were 100 years ago

 Here's a look at a handful of key Toronto intersections as they were 100 years ago.

 This is looking north up Bayview from Eglinton.
-Today, the Metro supermarket would be on the right side of the frame.
+Today, the Metro supermarket would be on the left side of the frame.

 Looking east on Bloor from Keele during streetcar track construction in 1915.